nguyenhaiduc06/hulk-ai/MASTER_PLAN.md

   - Persistent storage using AsyncStorage
   - Graceful handling when limit is reached
   - User-friendly alerts and disabled states
+  - **Consistent across all screens**: Custom header implemented on Home, AI Tasks, Chat, and Details screens

 ### 7. Enhanced Home Screen